 sk_testkeys under Developers.

 Add these keys under the appropriate settings in Admin > Settings > Plugins.

 When a user successfully subscribes to your Discourse application, after their credit card transaction has been processed, they are added to a User Group.
 By assigning users to a User Group, you can manage what your users have access to on your website.
 User groups are a core functionality of Discourse and this plugin does nothing with them except add and remove users from the group you associated with your Plan.

-In the admin, add a new Product.
+Under Admin > Plugins > Subscriptions, click add a new Product.
 Once you have a product saved, you can add plans to it.
 Keep in mind that the pricing and billing intervals of plans cannot be changed once you create them.
 This is to avoid confusion around subscription management.

 If you take a look at your Stripe Dashboard, you’ll see all those products and plans are listed.
 Discourse Subscriptions does not create them locally.
 They are created in Stripe.

 Test with these credit card numbers:

 - 4111 1111 1111 1111 (no authentication required)